pytorch/ignite/CONTRIBUTING.md

     0.9218971...
 ```

 If the floating point results are needed for assertion and the results can vary per operating systems and PyTorch versions, we could assert the results up to 4 or 6 decimal places and match the rest of the results with `...`.
+Learn more about `sphinx.ext.doctest` in [the official documentation](https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html).

 To make writing doctests easy, there are some configuratons defined in `conf.py`.
 Search `doctest_global_setup` in [conf.py](docs/source/conf.py) to see which variables and functions are available.